axibase/atsd/changelogs/2017_44/README.md

 ### Issue 4686

-The **Entity Link** field resolves the tag value to an entity and displays a link to its editor page.
-The tooltip contains entity label, if available.
+The **Entity Link** field resolves the tag value to an entity and displays a link the entity editor.
+The tooltip displays the entity label, if available.

 ![](./Images/entity-link.png)